 By tonight we more than likely won’t know much more than we think we already know.

-If we could find cheaper coffee and a place closer, we would probably go there.
+If we could find cheaper coffee and a place closer to our homes, we would probably go there.

 At a certain age, compromise is what you settle with.